-What do people have to do with Lean?
+What do people have to do with Lean Thinking?

 Success in Lean transformation is contingent on engagement at all levels within the organisation.
 Real change requires winning the hearts and minds of the workforce.
 Getting this right at the outset demands serious consideration.
 Workplaces won’t improve themselves.
 Evidence confirms transformation is all about our people – and our people are our only appreciating asset.